Skip to content

 A parent surrounded by piles of tax paperwork, a calculator, and floating red question marks, looking worried.
 Right side: A smiling parent hands house keys to their child.

-For many families in the UK, gifting property to children is a practical way to provide financial support, plan for the future, or reduce the impact of inheritance tax.
+For many families in the UK, gifting property to children is a smart way to provide financial support.
+It can also help plan for the future and lower inheritance tax.
 But one important question always arises: “Can I gift property to my child without paying tax?”

 The answer is yes — in some cases.
 While tax rules apply, with the right planning, you may be able to gift property without triggering tax liabilities.

-In this guide, we’ll explain the tax rules, HM Land Registry requirements, and how Property Swift, your digital-first property transfer specialists, make the process fast, paperless, and stress-free.
+In this guide, we will explain the tax rules and the requirements of HM Land Registry.
+We will also show how Property Swift, your digital property transfer specialists, makes the process fast, paperless, and easy.

 Is It Legal to Gift Property to a Child in the UK?

 Yes, gifting property is completely legal in the UK.
-Whether you’re transferring ownership of your home, a second property, or part of your estate, HM Land Registry will recognise the transfer as long as it is properly documented and signed.
+If you are giving away your home, a second property, or part of your estate, HM Land Registry will accept the transfer.
+This is true as long as someone properly documents and signs it.

-At Property Swift, we manage the process digitally — helping you prepare the documents, complete required ID verification calls, and ensure HM Land Registry requirements are fully met.
+At Property Swift, we handle everything online.
+We help you prepare documents, complete ID verification calls, and meet HM Land Registry requirements.

 What Taxes Apply When Gifting Property?